-New Paper on Inner-Shell Transitions in Yb+ ions!
+Paper on Inner-Shell Transitions in Yb+ ions published on PRR!

-Our new paper on the study on a new metastable state in Yb+ ions is on the arXiv!
-We discovered a unexpectedly narrow lines connecting the metastable manifold with this previously unexplored bracket state.
-We use several techniques used in quantum information to prepare and manipulate multiple atomic states and map out all the decay paths of this new state.
+Congrats Midhuna!
+Our new paper on the study of a new metastable state in Yb+ ions is now published on PRR!
+We discovered a narrow line connecting the metastable manifold with a previously unexplored bracket state.
+We employ several techniques from quantum information to prepare and manipulate multiple atomic states, and to map out all the decay paths of this new state.
 Check it out!

 • Precision Measurement of Lifetime and Branching Ratios of the state 4f13 5d 6s [5/2]_5/2 in Yb+ ions: